 THIS HALF TERM OUR LEARNING CHALLENGE IS...

-- Can they describe a range of different habitats?
+- Can they use a range of appropriate words and phrases to describe the past?

 Year 2 Reading Expectations